natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 &nbsp;

-Knowing what&nbsp; values target and how to target them helps you to avoid redundancy and ensures your code is displaying exactly the way you want it to.
+Knowing what properties to target and how to target them helps you to avoid redundancy and ensures your code is displaying exactly the way you want it to.
 In other words, instead of having:

 &nbsp;